 Guides and Group Size

-There will be a maximum of twelve guests and a minimum of six.
+There will be a maximum of twelve guests and a minimum of seven.
 Your guide will be a fully-trained professional hiking guide.
 Please note the minimum age is 19.

 Accommodation and Meals

 The first and last nights of each trip will be spent at one of our partner hotels in Canmore.
 We will arrange a pick-up from the hotel on the first night for the meeting at the Yamnuska office.
 Typical hotels used for this program are the Coast Hotel, the Canmore Rocky Mountain Inn, and the Chateau Canmore hotel.
 We will provide detailed accommodation directions when you book on this program.